Paula von Gunther: DC Rebirth

 After the events of DC Rebirth, Paula von Gunther's origin is altered.
 As a young girl, Helen was rescued by Wonder Woman from the violent nationalists group known as the Sons of Liberty.
 She was adopted by Harold and Petra Paul, though Wonder Woman continued to be present in Helen's life.
 As an adult, Helen joined A.R.G.U.S.
 However, she soon learned from the supervillain Leviathan that her birth parents were faction leaders of the Sons of Liberty and that her oldest ancestor is Gudra, a valkyrie with a grudge against the Amazons of Themyscira after they struck down her sisters on a supposed mission of peace.
 Helen, realizing Wonder Woman had lied to her, returned to her true name of Paula von Gunther and adopted the codename Warmaster.

 As Warmaster, Paula began to assemble a group of female supervillains who have faced Wonder Woman in the past.
 She started with Devastation, who had been fighting with the hero Firebrand.
-The pair made their headquarters in Norway, and Warmaster revealed to Devastation that when she touched the Spear of Gudra, she heard the voices of her valkyrie ancestors who demanded Warmaster destroy the amazons who had betrayed them.
+The pair made their headquarters in Norway, and Warmaster revealed to Devastation that when she touched the Spear of Gudra, she heard the voices of her valkyrie ancestors who demanded Warmaster destroy the Amazons who had betrayed them.
 Warmaster later traveled to Canada and recruited Armageddon, a descendant of ogres that had previously fought Wonder Woman.
 Lastly, Warmaster released Genocide from her tomb deep within a cave near the Tyrrhenian Sea.

 While Devastation and Armageddon battled Donna Troy, Warmaster summoned Wonder Woman to her base in Norway.
 There, she battled Wonder Woman and managed to pierce the superheroine's shoulder with the Spear of Gudra.
 She threatened to have Genocide kill all the heroes guarding the portal to Themyscira unless Wonder Woman opened it and allowed her inside.
-When Wonder Woman refused Paula fled, collapsing the building atop of Wonder Woman, but she was rescued by Donna Troy who had manged to defeat Devastation and Armageddon.
+When Wonder Woman refused, Paula fled, collapsing the building atop of Wonder Woman, but she was rescued by Donna Troy, who had managed to defeat Devastation and Armageddon.
 Despite Wonder Woman's refusal to help, Genocide managed to force her way into Themyscira with Paula who battled the Amazons upon their arrival.
-Wonder Woman and Donna joined the fight quickly with Donna battling Genocide alongside the Amazon Nubia, while Wonder Woman duelled Paula.
-Eventually Wonder Woman managed to persuade Paula that neither of them truly new if it was the Amazons or Valkyries that instigated the fight which killed Paula's ancestors.
+Wonder Woman and Donna joined the fight quickly, with Donna battling Genocide alongside the Amazon Nubia, while Wonder Woman duelled Paula.
+Eventually Wonder Woman managed to persuade Paula that neither of them truly knew if it was the Amazons or Valkyries that instigated the fight which killed Paula's ancestors.
 Paula yielded and Donna was able to defeat Genocide.
-While a Phantom Stranger appeared to try and claim Paula's soul for the sins of her ancestor, Wonder Woman manged to fend him off and Paula volunteered to stay in Themyscira to be reformed, believing that the only thing she could truly trust was Wonder Woman's word.
+While a Phantom Stranger appeared to try and claim Paula's soul for the sins of her ancestor, Wonder Woman managed to fend him off and Paula volunteered to stay in Themyscira to be reformed, believing that the only thing she could truly trust was Wonder Woman's word.